Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For information about Virtual Inspections: www.myboca.us/157/Building-Permits-and-Inspections

-The Boca Raton Building Department, located at 200 NW 2nd Avenue, will be open to the public Monday-Friday 8:00am - 4:00pm and Wednesday 8:00am-3:00pm starting Tuesday, September 8.
+The Boca Raton Building Department, located at 200 NW 2nd Avenue, is open to the public Monday-Friday 8:00am - 4:00pm and Wednesday 8:00am-3:00pm.
 Residents and visitors are still encouraged to complete transactions online at www.myboca.us and schedule virtual meetings and inspections when possible by calling 561-393-7930.
 Facial coverings are required in all City facilities.

 The City of Boca Raton Building Department is continuing to review all electronic plan submissions, online permit applications and issue approved building permits.